francesco-fortunato/FLAMEX/README.md

 ### Run

-Now, you can flash the board using the command `sudo BOARD=esp32-heltec-lora32-v2 BUILD_IN_DOCKER=1 DOCKER="sudo docker" PORT="/dev/ttyUSB0" make all flash term`
+Now, you can flash the board.
+Locate yourself in `src/wi-fi` and use the command `sudo BOARD=esp32-heltec-lora32-v2 BUILD_IN_DOCKER=1 DOCKER="sudo docker" PORT="/dev/ttyUSB0" make all flash term`

 ## LoRa